okikio/native/docs/animate/index.md

 ## Examples

-Using these basics you can create some truly stunning and complex animations, with promises, transforms, staggers, etc..., check out the example below.
+Using these basics you can create some truly stunning and complex animations, with promises, transforms, CSS property methods, etc..., check out the example below.

 ```ts
 import animate from "@okikio/animate";